-- thaw frozen food in the microwave ensuring that it is not cooked during the thawing process, - thaw frozen food in a refrigerator or cold room overnight in a container and store below cooked, ready to eat and raw food, - thaw food completely before cooking unless the food can be completely cooked from a partially or fully frozen state.
+- thaw frozen food in the microwave ensuring that it is not cooked during the thawing process, - thaw frozen food in a refrigerator or cold room in a container and store below cooked, ready to eat and raw food, - thaw food completely before cooking unless the food can be completely cooked from a partially or fully frozen state. - Thaw food as part of the cooking process is appropriate where thorough and timely cooking can be ensured.
+Foods typically cooked from frozen include single portion food such as chicken nuggets, vegetables, and pizza.